ECarolinaJacobs/SCPractice/README.md

 # workshop-git
-Workshop GIT for course Processing and Tools
+Workshop GIT for course Processing and hh ol